VODAN-Development/Thinx/FAQ.md

 **Mac:** Press `Command + Space`, type `terminal`, press Enter.
 A window opens.

-**That's it!** This window lets you type commands to your computer.
+This window lets you type commands to your computer.

 ### What does "localhost" mean?